Abdul Rahim Kajai: Journalistic career

 During his time in Mecca, he was inspired by the events of the Battle of Jarrab in 1915, which made Kajai interested in journalism.
 After his return to Malaya, he was employed as a writer in January 1925 in Sinar Zaman, a weekly based at Penang.
-For three years, he wrote short stories about his life in Mecca until 1927, when he returned to Malaya once more when his mother passed away.
+For three years, he wrote short stories about his life in Mecca until 1927, when he returned to Malaya once more when his mother died.

 After his return, he became a writer for Saudara, a weekly newspaper at Kuala Lumpur led by Syed Sheikh Syed Ahmad Al-Hadi.
 It was during that time he began to adopt the nickname "Kajai" as a token of remembrance of his father.
 In September 1930, he was formally promoted as the editor for Saudara.
 He left the newspaper shortly after and joined Majlis as an editor in late-1931.
 However, he left after disagreements over the publishing frequencies of the newspaper.

 In January 1935, he joined the editorial team of Warta Malaya.
 The Singapore-based newspaper became one the largest circulated Malay dailies of Southeast Asia of the 1930s, and was a hub of Malay nationalistic journalism of that era.
 During his tenure in Warta Malaya, he wrote political essays discussing Malay rights.
 Warta Malaya, written in Jawi alphabets, became the first Malay newspaper to directly subscribe to global news agencies.
 Kajai later involved himself in Warta Jenaka, a pictorial weekly, and Warta Ahad, a weekly newspaper.
 In 1941, Warta Malaya ceased publication after it failed to compete with Utusan Melayu (now Utusan Malaysia).
 Kajai, along with other members of Warta Malayas editorial team, went on to work as an editor for Utusan Melayu, and later for Mustika and Utusan Zaman (companions of Utusan Melayu).